Educator Festival – ‘Practical hands on learning that’s Fun and Meaningful’

 “Life Needs Balance is the New Black.”

 This evening presentation is designed by Sandi and Chris Phoenix from Phoenix Support for Educators, to help educators be at their best.
 Life needs balance therefore is about understanding, filling, and maintaining full cups, to ensure:

 · Higher resilience

 This is a fun and engaging presentation which includes some mind reading games, as well as a small hypnosis like demonstration, while remaining relevant at all times.

 Educators will also enjoy a relaxed meal together followed by an evening of fun, games, surprises and plenty of prizes.
 Limited places are available for this opportunity and accommodation is available to stay overnight.

 The Developing Brain – The Pivotal periods covering the Early years and Teenage years

-The 2 hr Master classes will either run from 10 am – 12 pm or from 12.30 pm – 2.30 pm.
+You will be able to attend the masterclass from 10 am – 12 pm or from 12.30 pm – 2.30 pm.
 You will have the opportunity to explore and unpack Brain Development for babies and children.
 How the brain works and how neuroscience can better inform your day to day interactions with babies and children.
 Understand Attachment and Trauma and gain the knowledge needed to assist you to build stronger relationships with children, respond thoughtfully and support the development of emotional competence.

 You will explore: